spectral-compute/hypercast/server/docs/configuration/Fields.md

 header describes what URLs the scripts that access this server are allowed to have.
 It's enforced by the web browser.
 In a production environment, this should be set more restrictively than the default.
 If set to `null`, this header will not be sent.

+### `http.ephemeralWhenNotFound`

+Some resources, such as the `info.json` resources for each channel can appear at short notice.
+Most non-existing paths return a 404 Not Found error with 10 minute caching, but for resources such as `info.json`, this is problematic.
+This field can be used to set the caching for specified resources to a small value.